 A surprising mastery of Haitian Creole

-Simiane Brahy Tatuartistically known as Simiane Music, continues to surprise by its exceptional ability to embrace Haitian culture with remarkable authenticity.
-Born in Istres in the south of France on May 15, 1997, this Franco-African artist has been demonstrating for several years a Natural love for the Creole language which goes beyond geographic and cultural barriers.
+Simiane Brahy Tatu artistically known as Simiane Music, continues to surprise by its exceptional ability to embrace Haitian culture with remarkable authenticity.
+Born in Istres in the south of france on May 15, 1997, this Franco-African artist has been demonstrating for several years a Natural love for the Creole language which goes beyond geographic and cultural barriers.

 During her performance at the Tabernacle of Glory, Simiane once again demonstrated her perfect mastery of Haitian Creole, interpreting songs of worship with fluidity and emotion that directly affects the heart of the Haitian community of Miami.
 “Love Bondye”, “Epe, Epe”, “Le San de Jezu” are as many titles that she has delivered with an authentic passion, confirming her status ofNatural ambassador for Haitian gospel music.

 Her journey reveals an artist with multiple facets: married to the Congolese Prophet Joël Francis Tatu since April 2022, she has been sailing with ease between several African and Caribbean cultures.
-In 2025, she continued her international tour “Ruach Tour” Who led him from Canada to Africa, demonstrating his ability to bring together various communities around faith.
+In 2025, she continued her international tour “Ruach Tour” Who led him from canada to africa, demonstrating his ability to bring together various communities around faith.

 Recognition of his talent goes beyond borders: nicknamed “National Semeki” By Congolese Internet users, it has established itself as a rising figure in international French -speaking gospel.
 Her ability to sing in French, English and various African dialects, now including Haitian Creole, makes her a truly polyglot artist in the service of evangelization.